tinymce/tinymce-docs/general-configuration-guide/use-tinymce-inline.md

 keywords: form inline edit stylesheet
 ---

-{{site.productname}} has three main integration modes: a _classic_ form-based mode, an _inline_ editing mode, and a distraction-free mode.
+{{site.productname}} has three main integration modes: a _classic_ full editor mode, an _inline_ editing mode, and a distraction-free mode.

 {{site.notonmobile}}

-The inline editing mode is used for merging the editing and reading views of the page to a seamless editing experience and true WYSIWYG behavior.
+The inline editing mode is used for merging the editing and reading views of the page for a seamless editing experience and true WYSIWYG behavior.

 Inline editing mode does not replace the selected element with an iframe, but instead edits the element's content in-place.
 Inline editors are designed:

-- To be "hidden" until the editable content is selected, and
+- To be "hidden" until the editable content is selected,
-- To use the CSS stylesheet of the page where it initializes.
+- To use the CSS stylesheet of the page where it initializes, and
+- To have minimal UI around the content area to minimize the area occupied by the editor.

 ## Enabling inline editing mode